Executive

 Director for Quebec and Atlantic Canada

-As CanREA’s Director for Quebec and Atlantic Canada, Jean Habel serves as CanREA’s bilingual key representative and spokesperson in these regions.
-He leads the Quebec Caucus and the Nova Scotia Caucus, working closely with CanREA members.
+He leads the Quebec and Atlantic networks, working closely with CanREA members.
 Prior to joining CanREA, he was Senior Advisor, Public & Government Affairs at the Association québécoise des pharmaciens propriétaires for two years, and the MNA for Sainte-Rose (Laval) for four years before that.
 Jean holds a BBA from HEC Montréal and is a CPA.
 In his spare time, he enjoys sports and outdoor activities.
 Jean is based in the Montreal area.

 Erwin Heuck

-Director for Saskatchewan
+Director for Saskatchewan and Director of Distributed Energy Resources

-Erwin Heuck leads CanREA’s networking and advocacy efforts in Saskatchewan.
 He is a lifelong energy industry professional who served as the Director of Facility Planning with SaskEnergy until 2018, then created and led the Distributed Energy Association of Saskatchewan (DEAS) from 2019 to 2022.
 He supported the DER technology vendor dialogue with academia, municipalities, governments and utilities, focusing on clean energy projects and development.
 Erwin holds a B.Sc. degree from the University of Regina with an Industrial Systems Engineering designation.
 He is based in Regina.

 Mathieu Côté

-Director, Operations Program
+Director, Operators Program

-As CanREA’s Operations Program Director, Mathieu Côté leads the National Operations Caucus, with committees and working groups focused on site operations, asset management, decommissioning, workforce development and health & safety.
 Matt has ten years of industry experience, having worked for a Wind/Solar/Hydrogen developer in France and a major OEM in Quebec, Nova Scotia and the UK.
 He holds a Physics degree from Dalhousie University.
 In his spare time, he attempts marathons and wrangles a young son.
 Matt is a proud Franco-Ontarian, currently based in Montreal.

 Mary MacLean